-Note All of the Group Policy Extension messages can be considered to have the following logical input parameters.
-(An individual Group Policy Extension sequence MAY use every part of the input parameters to obtain its settings.)
-Refer to the specific Group Policy Extension sequence for the format of the data that is actually transmitted between the Client and any servers during the protocol sequence.
-A GPO state of New, Changed, or Deleted MAY be derived by comparing a complete GPO DN list from Active Directory against Group Policy processing results logged on the local machine during each policy application session.
-If the client-specific implementation does not support Group Policy processing results logging then all GPOs MUST be considered New or Changed in order to apply policy.
+Note All Group Policy extension messages can be considered to have an abstract interface with the following logical input parameters.
+(An individual Group Policy extension sequence MAY use every part of the input parameters to obtain its settings.)
+Refer to the specific Group Policy extension sequence for the format of the data that is actually transmitted between the Client and any servers during the protocol sequence.
+A GPO state of New, Changed, or Deleted SHOULD be derived by comparing the Filtered GPO list against Group Policy processing results logged on the local machine during the previous policy application session.
+If the client-specific implementation does not support Group Policy processing results logging, all GPOs MUST be considered New or Changed in order to apply policy.